imsethuraman/Model-Car-Database-with-MySQL/README.md

 -- ---------------------------------------------------------
 -- 01: Distinct Countries from Customers
 -- Description: This SQL query retrieves a list of distinct countries from the "Customers" table.
--- It ensures that each country is only listed once, eliminating duplicate entries.

 SELECT DISTINCT country
 FROM Customers;

 -- 02:Total Customer Base Analysis
 -- Description: This SQL query calculates the total number of distinct customers in the "Customers" table.
--- It provides insight into the size of the customer base without counting duplicates.

 SELECT COUNT(DISTINCT customerNumber) AS Total_Customer_Base
 FROM Customers;